wagnifico/image-composer-cuda/README.md

 ## Repository architecture

 - `bin`: folder for storing the build, empty.
 - `data`: sample data.
-Sub-folder `flads` contains country flags from Hampus Joakim Borgos repo [country-flags](https://github.com/hampusborgos/country-flags.git).
+Sub-folder `flags` contains country flags from Hampus Joakim Borgos repo [country-flags](https://github.com/hampusborgos/country-flags.git).
 - `external`: folder for storing the external code (FreeImage, cuda-samples), empty.
 - `results`: folder for storing the results, contains a sample and the combination of all flags.